julien-tierny/ttk-data/docs/mpiExample.md

 ``` bash
 OMP_NUM_THREADS=2 mpirun -n 4 pvserver
 ```
-Then enter the following command:
+In another command line enter the following command:
 ``` bash
 paraview
 ```
-Now, follow the procedure described in paragraphs $7.2.2$ and $7.2.3$ of the following [ParaView documentation](https://docs.paraview.org/en/latest/ReferenceManual/parallelDataVisualization.html#configuring-a-server-connection) to connect your ParaView server to your client.
+Now, follow the procedure described in paragraph $7.2.2$ of the following [ParaView documentation](https://docs.paraview.org/en/latest/ReferenceManual/parallelDataVisualization.html#configuring-a-server-connection) to connect your ParaView server to your client.
 Once that is done, you can open the state file `state/mpiExample.pvsm` in the ParaView GUI through `File` > `Load State`.

 ## Python code